-Chapter 7 is most commonly referred to as the “liquidation” bankruptcy.
+Chapter 7 bankruptcy is most commonly referred to as the “liquidation” bankruptcy.
 A Chapter 7 requires the trustee assigned to your case to liquidate any unprotected assets and distribute the funds to your creditors, pro rata.
 In both chapters, the creditors are entitled to the value of your unprotected assets.
 If you want to keep your assets, you must then file a Chapter 13 where you still have to pay the creditors the value of the assets, but you can do it over time and still keep them.

-Chapter 13 is the reorganization bankruptcy chapter.
+Chapter 13 bankruptcy is the reorganization bankruptcy chapter.
 Under formulas dictated by the bankruptcy code, It requires you to file a payment plan with the court wherein you will pay the creditors the value of your unprotected assets or your monthly disposable income – whichever is greater.

 Chapter 11 is the chapter of the bankruptcy code that allows businesses to continue operating the business while it reorganizes and restructures its financial affairs.
 A Chapter 11 bankruptcy is a very expensive undertaking and most small businesses just don’t have the money to go through a formal Chapter 11.
 For this reason, Congress recently enacted a subchapter 5 in Chapter 11 that removed the requirement for many of the more expensive and time intensive requirements of Chapter 11 if your business qualifies.